13 Jun 2023

 Upcoming Dog-Themed Events & Activities

-September 11, 2022: The Mills River Valley 10K/5K/1 Mile Doggy Dash-Come out and support the Blue Ridge Humane Society and Mills River community at this dog-themed race.
+September 10, 2023: The Mills River Valley 10K/5K/1 Mile Doggy Dash-Come out and support the Blue Ridge Humane Society and Mills River community at this dog-themed race.
+Unique to these races are flat courses through the valley with scenic views of the Hendersonville mountains.
+Each race will start and finish at the Mills River Park, and the 5K & 10K races are USATF Certified!
+Find more info, and register for the race here.

 Dog-Friendly Places to Stay

-Greybeard Rentals offers over 100 properties that are pet-friendly.
-From secluded cabins to downtown cottages, our pet-friendly properties are places where you’ll create unforgettable memories.
-For the privilege of bringing your dog, there is a nonrefundable fee per pet with a maximum of two dogs allowed.
+Browse our selection of 150+ pet friendly rentals asheville nc.
+From secluded cabins to downtown cottages, our pet-friendly homes are places where you’ll create unforgettable memories.
+For the privilege of bringing your dog, there is a non-refundable fee per pet, with a maximum of two dogs allowed.

 - Pet-friendly rentals on the water